Hulk Hogan: Death

 On May 14, 2025, Hogan underwent a four-level anterior cervical discectomy and fusion operation.
 During the procedure, Hogan's phrenic nerve, which helps the diaphragm contract and expand to allow the lungs to inhale and exhale air, was severed.
 Close friends Jimmy Hart and Eric Bischoff noted a rapid decline in Hogan's health following his neck fusion surgery.
 Hart shared that Hogan avoided visitors to prevent infection, while Bischoff recalled Hogan sounding weak and expressing embarrassment over his condition.
 On June 18, 2025, radio host Bubba the Love Sponge reported that Hogan was seriously ill in the hospital and "might not make it".

 Hogan died at his Clearwater, Florida, home on the morning of July 24, 2025, at the age of 71.
 He collapsed while doing therapy after returning home from the hospital, and was taken by paramedics to Morton Plant Hospital, where he was pronounced dead at 11:17 am.
-His official cause of death was acute myocardial infarction, known as a heart attack.
-His medical records later revealed he had been battling chronic lymphocytic leukemia and atrial fibrillation.
+His official cause of death was acute myocardial infarction (a heart attack).
+His medical records later revealed he had also had chronic lymphocytic leukemia and atrial fibrillation.
+In June 2026, a report of an investigation into Hogan's death by the Clearwater Police Department was released where it was determined that he died of natural causes and that his health had been very poor since he had a spinal fusion surgery on his neck approximately six weeks before his death.

-On August 5, 2025, Hogan's first funeral service was held at Indian Rocks Baptist Church in Largo, Florida with widow Sky Daily, ex-wife Linda Hogan, Vince McMahon, Triple H, Stephanie McMahon, Ric Flair, Dennis Rodman, Kid Rock, Theo Von, and Bam Margera among those in attendance.
-Daughter Brooke, who was estranged from her father since 2023, did not attend his funeral services.
-Following another funeral service which was held at Sylvan Abbey Memorial Park & Funeral Home in Clearwater, Florida, Hogan was cremated and laid to rest.

-Nick Hogan was named the sole heir of his estate, and took over his role as commissioner of Real American Freestyle.
+On August 5, 2025, Hogan's first funeral service was held at Indian Rocks Baptist Church in Largo, Florida with widow Sky Daily, ex-wife Linda Hogan, Jimmy Hart, Eric Bischoff, Hacksaw Jim Duggan, Kevin Nash, Paul Wight, Ted DiBiase, Sting, Lex Luger, Vince McMahon, Triple H, Stephanie McMahon, Ric Flair, Dennis Rodman, Kid Rock, Theo Von, Bam Margera, Tito Ortiz, Dean Malenko, and Brutus Beefcake among those in attendance.
+Hogan's daughter Brooke, who was estranged from her father since 2023, did not attend his funeral services.
+Following another funeral service which was held at Sylvan Abbey Memorial Park & Funeral Home in Clearwater, Florida, Hogan was cremated.
+Nick Hogan was named as the sole heir of his estate and took over his role as commissioner of Real American Freestyle.